jeanniardJ/Anti_grazer/extensions/README.md

-This repository contains the browser extensions for Project.
+This repository contains the browser extensions for Anti grazer.

 ## Table of Contents